Some links in this post may be affiliate links

 Pinch off the flower spikes as soon as you sight them as they will detract from the beautiful foliage.

-If you would like to add these beautiful plants to your collection.
-Buy Painted Nettle online from Etsy.
+If you would like to add these beautiful plants to your collection, you may obtain them online from Etsy (Link to Etsy).

-Painted Nettle (Coleus blumei) grows best in very bright light, average warmth and consistently moist, fertile, well-drained soil coupled with regular feeding during the growing season.
+Painted Nettle (Coleus blumei) flourishes in very bright light, average warmth of 15-260C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding in the growing season.

-Coleus blumei has no need for high humidity except where the temperatures are too high.
-It requires regular pruning to keep it neat, to reduce pest infestation, to control and rejuvenate growth.
-Continue reading for more on the best growing conditions and how to provide them.
+Coleus blumei requires regular pruning to keep it neat, to reduce pest infestation, and to control and rejuvenate growth.
+Keep reading for more on the best growing conditions and how to provide them.

 Water Painted Nettle liberally during the growing season while allowing the soil to dry out slightly between waterings to keep the soil moist at all times.